Free Deckpad on Orders +$75

 10. Blobfish

 Social media crowned the blobfish as the ugliest fish to ever exist.
 Their frown and sluggish appearance can haunt your nightmares.
-But the blobfish only looks that way when it is out of water.
+But the blobfish only looks that way when it is out of the water.

 This sad-looking fish lives 2,000 to 4,000 feet deep into the ocean, where they look pretty normal.
 The change in pressure is what makes them lose their shape and end up looking like the blob they are above water.